zphixon/piccolo/README.md

 ## Notes

+* Function pointers can't be serialized.
+How would that even work?
+    * In `Emitter`, map each function name to a number or index and create actual function pointer values at runtime.
 * `Gc` is an internal-use-only type that unfortunately we have to expose to library users.
   It is possible to introduce use-after-free errors with `Gc` if the `Heap` is dropped, since its lifetime is not bound in any way to `Heap.`